Telephone numbering plan: Telephone number structure

 National or regional telecommunication administrations that are members of the International Telecommunication Union (ITU) use national telephone numbering plans that conform to international standard E.164.

-E.164 specifies that a telephone number consist of a country code and a national telephone number.
+E.164 specifies that a telephone number consists of a country code and a national telephone number.
 National telephone numbers are defined by national or regional numbering plans, such as the European Telephony Numbering Space, the North American Numbering Plan (NANP), or the UK number plan.

 Within a national numbering plan, a complete destination telephone number is typically composed of an area code and a subscriber telephone number.

 Many national numbering plans have developed from local historical requirements and progress or technological advancements, which resulted in a variety of structural characteristics of the numbers assigned to telephones.
 In the United States, the industry decided in 1947 to unite all local telephone networks under one common numbering plan with a fixed length of ten digits for the national telephone number of each telephone, of which the last seven digits were known as the local directory number, or subscriber number.
 Such a numbering plan became known as a closed numbering plan.
 In several European countries, a different strategy prevailed, known as the open numbering plan, which features a variance in the length of the area code, the local number, or both.

-United States telephone numbers often included letter prefixes and telephone exchange names, which were more easily memorable for users than long digit sequences.
+United States telephone numbers often included letter prefixes and telephone exchange names, which were more easily remembered by users than long digit sequences.

 Subscriber number

 The subscriber number is the address assigned to a telephone line or wireless communication channel terminating at the customer equipment.
 The first few digits of the subscriber number may indicate smaller geographical scopes, such as towns or districts, based on municipal aspects, or an individual telephone exchange (central office code), such as a wire center.
 In mobile networks they may indicate the network provider.
-Callers in a given area sometimes do not need to include area prefixes when dialing within the same area, but devices that dial telephone numbers automatically may include the full number with area and access codes.
+Callers in a given area do not need to include area prefixes when dialing within the same area if the area has only one area code.
+Devices that dial telephone numbers automatically may include the full number with area and access codes.

 The subscriber number is typically listed in local telephone directories, and is therefore often referred to as the directory number.